Convention & Visitors Bureau

 Take note: Parking lots for the hikes mentioned above fill up early in summer, so get there early to nab a spot.
 Also, pets are not allowed on trails or in natural areas — only in parking, picnic and campground areas.

-Eldorado Canyon was known as a getaway resort for well-to-dos in the first half of the 20th century.
+Eldorado Canyon State Park was recently named in Outside magazine's "6 of the Best State Parks in America."
+The park was known as a getaway resort for well-to-dos in the first half of the 20th century.
 In fact, the Eisenhowers visited as newlyweds.
 Dazzled by the geology and natural beauty, guests continue to make the pilgrimage today, but as day hikers, climbers, picnickers and bikers.

 Drive Time from Boulder: 20 minutes.
 That’s it: 20 minutes!
 You’ll go through the teensy town of Eldorado Springs and pass by a charming, old-timey natural-hot-springs-fed pool, open for a brisk dip in summertime.